School Building Insurance Funding Programme

 - patching roof damage from a storm to stop water entering the building.

-Contact your Ministry property advisor to advise them of the damage, get their advice on how to handle it and apply for Programme funding.
+Contact your Ministry property advisor as soon as possible to advise them of the damage, get their advice on how to handle it and apply for Programme funding.
 If you get the work done before talking to them, your funding request will be declined.

 You will need to do an emergency procurement to engage contractors.
 Get our prior approval to go ahead with the procurement when you talk to your property advisor.
 We can give you verbal approval.
 Leave a message if we are not available to take the call and then follow this up with an email confirmation.